RobertSundling/neato-botvac/README.md

 First, prepare a USB flash drive:

-1. Obtain a USB flash drive and ensure it is formatted as FAT-32.
-Some have said it needs to be at least 16 GB (the firmware images themselves are under 16 MB), USB mem-stick must be USB 2.0, USB 3.0 will hang in 'Copying log files'.
+1. Obtain a USB flash drive and ensure it is formatted as FAT-32 (not exFAT).

+   > **Note:** You may need to try a couple drives.
+Some users have said the drive needs to be at least 16 GB (even though the firmware images themselves are under 16 MB).
+Others have reported problems with USB 3.x drives, with the upgrade freezing during the "copying logs" stage, and suggest USB 2.0 drives.
+I've had perfect success with USB 3.x drives, myself, but if you have issues, you may wish to try another drive.

 2. Create a folder on the flash drive named `RobotData`.
 Capitalization is important.
 3. Copy the firmware .tgz file directly into the `RobotData` folder on the flash drive.
 Do not extract the contents of the archive; the robot will do this itself.